metzger100/Papermc-AIO-Script/README.md

 ```bash
 systemctl restart
 ```
-- Reconnect Putty and login in with your normal user
+- Wait till reboot of Debian finished and reconnect Putty to login in with your normal user
 - setup the serverfolder:
 ```bash
 mkdir minecraft